cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ## General Rules and Definitions
 - **Prelude**.
 The complete process described in this variant is referred to as **the prelude** in this booklet.
+- **Initiative** defines an ordering of the player.
+The Speaker has an initiative of 1, the next player (following the Rotation Cycler) has 2, etc. When there is a timing conflict between two effects or decisions, the player with lowest initiative goes first.
 - **QRF/Quick Reaction Force**.
 Each player has a Quick Reaction Force (QRF for short) area to store the units they will then send on claims.
 These areas are private.
-- **Technologies** all work, *except yellow technologies and Xenopsychology*.
-Technologies acquired during the prelude have no effect during the prelude.
+- **Technologies**.
+During the prelude, races can only use the Technologies they started with. *Yellow technologies and Xenopsychology are also not useable*.
+This implies that Technologies acquired during the prelude have no effect until the game start.
 When a Prelude Card lets a player choose a Technology to gain, pre-requisites apply.
 - **Racial Abilies** have no effect during the prelude, except combat-related ones.
-- **Initiative** defines an ordering of the player.
-The Speaker has an initiative of 1, the next player (following the Rotation Cycler) has 2, etc. When there is a timing conflict between two effects or decisions, the player with lowest initiative goes first.
-- **Fighter Capacity** is not checked during the prelude.
-It starts being checked again when the prelude is over.
-- **Fleet Supply** is not checked during the prelude.
-It starts being checked again when the prelude is over.
+- **Fighter Capacity** and **Fleet Supply** are not checked during the prelude.
+They start being checked again when the prelude is over.
 - **Action Cards** cannot be played during the prelude.
+- **Trade Goods** can be spent and exchanged normally, except when explicitly disallowed.
+- **Planets** may not be used to pay costs.

 ### Claims